nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 </div>

 As seen in Figure 4.1a above, the user interface is split into five separate segments marked 1 to 5.
-1. **Top bar** - Displays passive information such as a summary for the user, greeting message, week number , academic topic for the week and today's date.
+1. **Top bar** - Displays passive information such as a summary for the user, greeting message, week number, academic topic for the week and today's date.
 A more detailed explanation on each item can be found in the upcoming section [Top Bar](#411-top-bar)
 1. **Command Box** - An input box for your commands to be keyed in.
-To execute the inputted command, hit the enter key on your keyboard after keying in your command.
+To execute the inputted command, hit the Enter key on your keyboard after keying in your command.
 1. **Feedback Box** - The feedback shown to the you after your command has been executed.
 1. **Information Panel** - A list of cards showing details on the information stored within Jarvis.
 This includes the `Tasks` keyed in and your `Students` information.